rust-lang/rustc-dev-guide/src/const-generics.md

 ### Incompatibilities with `generic_const_parameter_types`

-Supporting const paramters such as `const N: [u8; M]` or `const N: Foo<T>` does not work very nicely with the current anon consts setup.
+Supporting const parameters such as `const N: [u8; M]` or `const N: Foo<T>` does not work very nicely with the current anon consts setup.
 There are two reasons for this:
 1. As anon consts cannot use generic parameters, their type *also* can't reference generic parameters.
-   This means it is fundamentally not possible to use an anon const as an argument to a const parameeter whose type still references generic parameters.
+   This means it is fundamentally not possible to use an anon const as an argument to a const parameter whose type still references generic parameters.

     ```rust
     #![feature(adt_const_params, generic_const_parameter_types)]